-Automation is key to succeed in digital, it reduces time and costs while avoiding human errors.
-Although the digital industry is among the ones with highest levels of automation, there is still a large amount of tasks that can be automated.
+Automation is key to success in digital.
+It reduces time and costs while avoiding human errors.
+Although the digital industry is among the ones with the highest levels of automation, there is still a large number of tasks that can be automated.

-Tracking, specially media tracking is a tedious task, many times not well understood but playing a big role in your media efforts success.
-Automate media tracking, specially if your company manages several webs/apps is an important thing to bear in mind.
+Tracking, especially media tracking, is a tedious task that is often misunderstood but plays the most important part in your campaign's success.
+Automated media tracking, especially if your company manages several webs/apps, is an important thing to bear in mind.

-At Uptimal we are specialists in automating media and analytics process.
+At Uptimal we are specialists in automating media and analytics processes.
 Get in touch if you look for potential improvements in your digital media processes.